ll7/UnrealEngine-FMIPlugin/README.md

 # Prerequistes

 This work was tested using the following.
 It may work on something else but no gurantees.
-- Windows 10
+- Arch Linux rolling (should not matter, since UE4 ships its own toolchain on linux)
-- Unreal Engine 4.25
+- Unreal Engine 4.24 source build
-- Visual Studio 2019
+- [Conan UE4 Cli](https://github.com/adamrehn/conan-ue4cli) and l0wl3vels fork of [ue4-conan-recipes](https://github.com/l0wl3vel/ue4-conan-recipes)
+- IDE: VS Code

 FMU
 - The included example FMU, `test.fmu`, and is a [Lorenz System model](https://en.wikipedia.org/wiki/Lorenz_system).